 Equivalence between STM and PreservCyt Solution specimens was examined for equal recovery of HPV 18 DNA from approximately 106 positive HeLa cells containing integrated HPV 18 genomes spiked into STM and into a negative cell pool in PreservCyt Solution.
-Each specimen type was processed according to its respective processing/denaturation procedures described in this package insert and tested with the hc2 HPV DNA Test using High-Risk HPV Probe.
-The results demonstrated that recovery of HPV 18 DNA from human carcinoma cells is equivalent for the two media and that the PreservCyt Solution preparation procedure does not affect the analytical sensitivity of the hc2 HPV DNA Test.
+Each specimen type was processed according to its respective processing/denaturation procedures described in these instructions for use and tested with the digene HC2 HPV DNA Test using High-Risk HPV Probe.
+The results demonstrated that recovery of HPV 18 DNA from human carcinoma cells is equivalent for the two media and that the PreservCyt Solution preparation procedure does not affect the analytical sensitivity of the digene HC2 HPV DNA Test.